Saraabd7/Terraform_AWS_Ib/README.md

 ## 2-tier architecture

-This terraform code generated two instances, one instance contained the app (app_tier) and the other contained the database (db_tier).
-Theses instances will be generated in AWS in the region eu-west-1, using AMI's (one which already has the app and dependencies installed onto it and the other has the database dependencies).
-It will create a VPC, subnets internet gateway, route table (with the association), NACLs and security groups.
+••• This terraform code generated two instances, one instance contained the app (app_tier) and the other contained the database (db_tier).

+••• Theses instances will be generated in AWS in the region eu-west-1, using AMI's (one which already has the app and dependencies installed onto it and the other has the database dependencies).

+••• It will create a VPC, subnets, internet gateway, route table (with the association), NACLs and security groups.